Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: Introduction

-this system \eqref{e:maineq0}--\eqref{e:maineq1} can be regarded as a poor man’s model of the nonlinear Jeans instability of the expanding Newtonian universe for the Euler--Poisson system\footnote{The fully nonlinear Jeans instability of the expanding Newtonian universe for the Euler--Poisson equations is in preparations. } by ignoring the velocity field equations, and the effects of the velocity fields can be captured by the source term $F(t)$ and $\cg^{ij}(t)$.
-It intimately related to the problem of the classical linearized Jeans instability of expanding Newtonian universe (see the references \cite{Zeldovich1971,ViatcehslavMukhanov2013} and our previous paper \cite{Liu2022}).
-In astrophysics literature, the variable $\varrho$ represents the relative density of the fluids, thus the increasing of the relative density $\varrho$ itself means the mass accretions and formations of nonlinear structures.
+then the system \eqref{e:maineq0}--\eqref{e:maineq1} and \eqref{e:feq0}--\eqref{e:feq1} can be regarded as a \textit{poor man’s model} of the nonlinear Jeans instability of the expanding Newtonian universe for the Euler--Poisson system, while ignoring the velocity field equations and tidal forces.
+Certain effects of the velocity field are captured by the source term $F(t)$ and $\cg^{ij}(t)$.
+The fully nonlinear Jeans instability of the expanding Newtonian universe for the Euler--Poisson equations is in preparation.
+In astrophysical literature and \cite{Liu2022b}, the variable $\varrho$ represents the relative density of the fluids.
+Thus, an increase in the relative density $\varrho$ indicates mass accretion and the formation of nonlinear structures in the universe and stellar systems.